 I'm a writer and freelance editor living in London and am director of the Poetry Book Fair.
 I am half-Italian.
-I've previously worked in educational publishing, children's publishing, in videogames magazines, as Digital Co-ordinator at the Poetry Library, and most recently as a comics' editor.
-I'm currently working on a project with the Bloodaxe Archive at the University of Newcastle and am teaching poetry at the University of Hertfordshire.
+I've previously worked in educational publishing, children's publishing, in videogames magazines, as Digital Co-ordinator at the Poetry Library, and most recently as a comics editor.
+I'm also currently teaching poetry at the University of Hertfordshire.
 I once sailed across the Indian Ocean.

 My pamphlet Flying into the Bear was published in 2013 by HappenStance Press and was shortlisted for the Michael Marks Awards.
 The TLS called it "the most energetic, delightful collection you will read this year".
 (That year.)

 My poems and essays have appeared in various places, including Adventures in Form, Poetry London, Poetry Review, The Rialto, The Scotsman, S/S/Y/K and Tears in the Fence and I have read at many venues, including the Southbank Centre and for BBC Radio 3.
 I am Joint Editor of the (currently snoozing) world's first and finest edible poetry magazine: Poetry Digest.